-Copyright © Cabinet Division and General Economics Division (GED), Bangladesh Planning Commission, 2022.
+Cabinet Division and General Economics Division (GED) of the Planning Commission Government of the People's Republic of Bangladesh www.socialprotection.gov.bd

+Concept Note for Pilot Study on Universal Social Protection for Persons with Disabilities (PWDs) Copyright © The Cabinet Division and General Economics Division (GED) of Planning Commission, June 2023.
 All rights are reserved.
-Though we encourage use of these research papers by any interested person, but no part of this publication may be reproduced, stored in a retrieval system or transmitted, in any form or by means of electronic, mechanical, photocopying, recording or otherwise without prior permission.
+Though we encourage the use of these research papers by any interested person, no part of this publication may be reproduced, stored in a retrieval system, or transmitted, in

-Disclaimer: This document was prepared by the eminent researchers/scholars.
-However, Cabinet Division, and General Economics Division (GED) of Bangladesh Planning Commission in no way bear any responsibility for any statement, figure/data that contained in the research papers where onus lies to author(s) only.
-The document has been produced with technical assistance from Social Security Policy Support (SSPS) Programme, a joint Project of Cabinet Division and General Economics Division (GED) of Bangladesh Planning Commission, Government of the People's Republic of Bangladesh under TA support of UNDP, Bangladesh with DFAT fund.
-The contents or any statement, figure/data that contained in the publication can in no way be taken to reflect the views of DFAT and UNDP.
+Disclaimer: The responsibility for opinions in the diagnostic part of this document rests solely with its authors.
+The Cabinet Division and the General Economics Division (GED) of the Planning Commission in no way bear any responsibility for any statement, figure/data contained in the research works where the onus lies to the author(s) only.
+The document has been produced with technical assistance from the Social Security Policy Support (SSPS) Programme, a joint project of the Cabinet Division and General Economics Division (GED) of Planning Commission, Government of the People's Republic of Bangladesh under TA support of UNDPA, Bangladesh with DFAT fund.
+The contents or any statement, figure/data contained in the publication cannot be taken to reflect the views of DFAT and UNDP.